graphql/graphql.github.io/src/content/code/language-support/java-kotlin-android/server/graphql-provider.md

 **Here is a simple example**

-> Due to space limitations, all EntityMapper only uses a static mapping configuration similar to ORM, and does not use a more dynamic code configuration.
+> Due to space limitations, all *EntityMapper*s only uses a static mapping configuration similar to ORM, and does not use a more dynamic code configuration.
 For a complete demonstration, please refer to the example and documentation of the project itself.

 1. BookStoreMapper.kt
 ```kt